doubleedesign/doublee-theme-starter-kit/README.md

 A Gulpfile is included to:

-- Concatenate and minify JS files
+- Concatenate JS files, including support for ES6 module imports
 - Compile, concatenate and minify SCSS files into the theme's `style.css`
 - Generate sourcemaps for JS and SCSS